Jia-Zhao1998/20.440-Group_Project_JZ_APM/README.md

 ## Folder structure

-I have subfolders in this repo
+We have subfolders in this repo

 - data: the raw data of single cell RNAseq of human and mouse white adipose tissue
 - code: source files for producing the figure